Silent Night, Deadly Night (film series): Silent Night, Deadly Night 5: The Toy Maker (1991)

+Silent Night (2012)

 Silent Night (2012) is a loose remake of the original film, and follows Aubrey Bradimore (Jaime King), a police officer in a small town who is hunting a serial killer dressed in a Santa Claus suit who has embarked on a killing spree on Christmas Eve.
 Her supervisor, Sheriff Cooper (Malcolm McDowell) helps her track the killer, who has murdered a series of the town's residents, including children.
 Aubrey is able to corner the killer inside the police station, and kills him with a flamethrower.
 It is revealed that the killer, Ronald, had gone mad over the death of his father, a serial killer who was shot to death by Aubrey's father, who was also a police officer.

-As of March 2021 another film in the series is in the works.
+Silent Night, Deadly Night (2025)

+On March 2, 2021, a second remake was announced when Orwo Studios and Black Hanger Studios acquired the rights to the original film.
+In November 2024, a "reimagining" of the original film was announced to be produced by Cineverse.
+The movie is set to be written and directed by Mike P. Nelson, and is set for a late 2025 release.
+In April 2025, Rohan Campbell was cast as Billy Chapman.